| February 2026 | |||||||||||

 |||||||||||

 I made a stew of pork innards and vegetables for my breakfast.
 I buy pre-cooked pork giblets stew from the co-op and double the amount by adding vegetables I have in stock.
 I eat half of this and the rest the next day.
 This cuts the salt content in half, as too much salt raises my blood pressure.
 Many pre-cooked and instant foods are high in salt, which can quickly raise my blood pressure if I'm not careful.
 I made hot sandwiches with pork and maitake mushrooms, standing them on the kitchen windowsill to dry.
 In February 2024, I purchased a used R.No.4 tripod from the French tripod manufacturer GITZO on Yahoo!
 Auctions for 3,010 yen (including shipping).
-In February 2024, I purchased a used R.No.4 tripod from the French tripod manufacturer ZITZO on Yahoo!
-Auctions for 3,010 yen.
 The previous owner had used it heavily and it was already in tatters.
 One screw was missing and the rubber was peeling off.
 So, I did not use it much untel now.
 It's made of aluminum alloy and is sturdy.
 It's also heavy, weighing about 5 kg.
 However, it's easy to use.
 It's the most reliable tripod I've ever used.
 I wouldn't take it into the mountains, but I want to keep it with me on the plains.
 So I decided to reper it by myself.
 In the afternoon, I carried the GITZO tripod and walked to my lens factory.
 I removed the rubber, overhauled it, thoroughly cleaned the screws and applied new grease.
 I replaced the wooden parts at the ends of the legs with homemade parts.
 I couldn't find a screw of the same specification as the missing screw in my inventory.
 Of course, I could buy one somewhere, but it would be expensive.
 So I had to cut the threads again to match the screws I had in stock. |

 |||||||||||